Acelino Freitas

-Acelino "Popó" Freitas ([asɛˈlĩnu pɔˈpɔ ˈfɾejtɐs]; born September 21, 1975) is a Brazilian politician and a former professional boxer who competed between 1995 to 2017.
-He is a world champion in two weight classes, having held the WBO super featherweight title from 1992 to 2004, the WBA (Unified) super featherweight title from 2002 to 2004, and the WBO lightweight title twice between 2004 to 2007.
+Acelino "Popó" Freitas ([asɛˈlĩnu pɔˈpɔ ˈfɾejtɐs]; born September 21, 1975) is a Brazilian politician and a former professional boxer who competed between 1995 and 2017.
+He is a world champion in two weight classes, having held the WBO super featherweight title from 1999 to 2004, the WBA (Unified) super featherweight title from 2002 to 2004, and the WBO lightweight title twice between 2004 and 2007.
 After retiring from boxing, Freitas went into politics, and was elected as a legislator for the state of Bahia, from 2011 to 2014.
 His nickname, Popó, was given to him by his mother, after the sound that babies make while drinking milk.

 Early life

 Freitas had a difficult childhood, often sleeping on a sandy floor at his house.
 Since early in his life, he dreamed of a better place to live for his family.
 A skilled football player, he was more inclined, however, towards the sport of boxing since an early age.
 He was heavily influenced by his father and brothers, especially Luis Claudio Freitas.

 Fellow Brazilian Eder Jofre, generally recognized as the greatest world champion to come out of that country, was one of Freitas' childhood heroes.